 A typical payback period for an installed scrubber is within 0.5-3 years depending on the engine size, routing and operation profile.

 Exhaust scrubbers for marine diesel engines can remove more than 99 percent of the chemical families related to acids, alcohols, and ketones found in the exhaust gases.
-Some research and studies state that exhaust scrubbers bring down particulate matter (PM) by 60% to 90% depending on the type of scrubbing.
+Some research and studies state that exhaust scrubbers for diesel engines bring down particulate matter (PM) by 60% to 90% depending on the type of scrubbing.
 The wet-type scrubber removes particles from 1 µm to 100 µm at very high efficiencies.
 Certain SO2 scrubber types are also effective in withdrawing black carbon (BC).3

 Scrubber supplier selection depends on wide factors such as value for money, quality, reliability, and service.
 Furthermore, the extent of focus on these factors depends on your business’ priorities and strategies.
 The best scrubber supplier is the one who offers the best services along with a fast-reacting service network for your system.
 You need not only the most suitable SO2 scrubber system but also the right supplier that can take you through a smooth installation and reliable complaint operation.